 He completely blocked me in everything.
 My number and all my social media.
 He made sure that I could never reach him.

 I couldn’t describe the intense the shock, the pain, and the heartbreak.
 It was so overwhelming.
 I tried everything to find him but to no avail.
 He really wanted to completely cut me out of his life.

 Broken-hearted, I waited for him.
 For weeks I sat on my bed, staring at my phone and waiting for his name to pop up on the screen.
 I locked myself in my bedroom.
 I spent my time in tears as I hopelessly waited for him to contact me.
 At the same time, there were a lot of questions on my mind.

 What is happening?
-Did something happened to him?
+Did something happen to him?
 How could he do this to me?
 What have I done wrong?
 Does he not love me anymore?

 After what seemed like an eternity, I came into a realization – I’d been ghosted.

 He was just gone.
 He left me confused and powerless.
 It was torture – living in ambiguity after what he did.
 I still kept hoping he’d contact me, but I knew the chance was nil.
 To say my life was miserable was an understatement.

 Ghosting is the worst way to break up with someone and it was selfish for him to do that, leaving without saying anything.
 Our relationship ended without closure.
 He didn’t let me have a say in it.
 I questioned my self-worth because I felt disrespected.
 Was I not even worthy enough to merit a breakup?

 But in the end, I realized that I wasn’t at fault in this.
 Being ghosted says nothing about my worthiness or my value.
 There was nothing wrong with me.
 If anything, it was he who didn’t have the courage to deal.